Estates, Probate Matters and Disputing a Will

 The executor and trustee

-If you are the executor and trustee under a Will you have incurred some legal obligations and responsibilities.
+If you have been appointed the executor and trustee under a Will you now have legal obligations and responsibilities.
 You may well want some advice on how to go about discharging those obligations and responsibilities.

-You should seriously consider taking advantage of our free no obligation first interview with our experienced probate lawyer at Northside Lawyers.
+You should seriously consider taking advantage of our no obligation free first interview with our experienced probate lawyer Jack Hetzel-Bone.

-What follows is some general advice and information that is not intended to replace legal advice specific to the situation that you find yourself in.
+What follows is some general advice and information that is not intended to replace legal advice specific to your situation.

-When someone dies there are various legal processes to be followed to finalise their financial affairs and ensure their estate is passed on to their relatives or nominated beneficiaries.
+When someone dies there are various legal processes to be followed to finalise their financial affairs and ensure their estate is passed on to their relatives or nominated beneficiaries as per their wishes.

 When is a grant of probate required?